Islam and the Quran

 CONCLUSION

-When we examine the Torah, and the canonical Gospels from the point of confirmation relationship between the Quran and the previous divine Scriptures, we obtain significant information about the next -and the last- prophet of God:
+When we examine the Torah, and the canonical Gospels from the point of confirmation relationship between the Quran and the previous divine Scriptures, we obtain significant information about the next -and the last- prophet of God.
+He will be,

-– He will come “in the Name of the Lord”
+– coming “in the Name of the Lord”

 [1] According to this verse, the “ummi = أُمّيّ ” are people who were not granted a divine scripture.
 The Meccan people were called “ummi = illiterate” at the time when the Qur’an was sent down.
 This was not due to their inability to read or write, but because they did not have a divine book with them.
 Those who were granted a book but are unaware of Its content are also called “ummi = illiterate” in the Qur’an: “Among them (the Experts in the Book) are illiterate ones.
 They do not know the Book but the fictions about It, and they only make assumptions” (al-Baqarah 2:78).